mobxjs/mobx-state-tree/docs/API/index.md

 *Defined in [packages/mobx-state-tree/src/types/complex-types/map.ts:517](https://github.com/mobxjs/mobx-state-tree/blob/126ab41a/packages/mobx-state-tree/src/types/complex-types/map.ts#L517)*

-`types.map` - Creates a key based collection type who's children are all of a uniform declared type.
+`types.map` - Creates a key based collection type whose children are all of a uniform declared type.
 If the type stored in a map has an identifier, it is mandatory to store the child under that identifier in the map.

 This type will always produce [observable maps](https://mobx.js.org/refguide/map.html)